 With the new Project xCloud streaming service now available, you may find the Xbox consoles to be redundant, instead opting to play all the latest games on your PC or mobile.

 While the choice is ultimately yours, we’d recommend holding onto the Xbox One as a second home console, perhaps placed in a different room, just in case you fancy a change of scenery.

 Should you trade-in your Xbox One for an Xbox Series S?

-With Microsoft finally confirming the Xbox Series S exists and will cost just $299 (£249) when it launches on November 10, the Series S seems like a perfect choice for anyone wanting to make the shift to next-gen without breaking the bank.
+The Series S, with a price point of just $299/£249, seems like a perfect choice for anyone wanting to make the shift to next-gen without breaking the bank.

 Games on the Series S will see a significant upgrade compared to the Xbox One, making use of the powerful next-gen architecture found in the Xbox Series X. While it won’t be as powerful as the Series X in terms of raw specs, this is reflected in the significantly lower price.

 There are a few caveats.
 The Series S comes without a disc drive, meaning that if you’re part of the dying breed of physical game owners, your Xbox One games might not work with your new console.
 Given Xbox’s shift to Game Pass, however, this problem may gradually disappear as Xbox looks to focus on this service instead.